-- 1. Except as necessary for promulgating Rules to fulfill the purposes of this Compact, the Commission shall not have authority to otherwise regulate insurance in the Compacting States. - 2.
-Not later than thirty (30) days after the Commission has given notice of any Rule or Allocation Formula, any third party filer or Compacting State may appeal the determination to a review panel appointed by the Commission.
-The Commission shall promulgate Rules to establish procedures for appointing such review panels and provide for notice and hearing.
-An allegation that the Commission, in making compliance or tax determinations acted arbitrarily, capriciously, or in a manner that is an abuse of discretion or otherwise not in accordance with the law, is subject to judicial review in accordance with Article III, Section 6. - 3.
-The Commission shall have authority to monitor, review and reconsider Commission decisions upon a finding that the determinations or allocations do not meet the relevant Rule.
-Where appropriate, the Commission may withdraw or modify its determination or allocation after proper notice and hearing, subject to the appeal process in Section 2 above.
+- 1. Except as necessary for promulgating rules to fulfill the purposes of this compact, the Commission shall not have authority to otherwise regulate insurance in the compacting states. - 2.
+Not later than thirty days after the Commission has given notice of any rule or allocation formula, any third party filer or compacting state may appeal the determination to a review panel appointed by the Commission.
+The Commission shall promulgate rules to establish procedures for appointing such review panels and provide for notice and hearing.
+An allegation that the Commission, in making compliance or tax determinations acted arbitrarily, capriciously, or in a manner that is an abuse of discretion or otherwise not in accordance with the law, is subject to judicial review in accordance with subdivision 6 of Article III of this compact. - 3.
+The Commission shall have authority to monitor, review and reconsider Commission decisions upon a finding that the determinations or allocations do not meet the relevant rule.
+Where appropriate, the Commission may withdraw or modify its determination or allocation after proper notice and hearing, subject to the appeal process in subdivision 2 of this Article.